-34. Before the statutory procedure can begin, the governing bodies of the unions concerned must have agreed between themselves on the terms of amalgamation that they will put before their members.
+28. Before the statutory procedure can begin, the governing bodies of the employers' associations concerned must have agreed between themselves on the terms of amalgamation which they will put before their members.
 The instrument of amalgamation is the document setting out those agreed terms.
-The instrument cannot take effect until a resolution approving it has been passed by the members of each union and the instrument has been registered.
-But if the amalgamation takes place it will be governed by the terms of the instrument and the rules of the amalgamated union will have to conform to those terms.
+The instrument cannot take effect until a resolution approving it has been passed by the members of each association and it has been registered.
+But if the amalgamation takes place it will be governed by the terms of the instrument and the rules of the amalgamated association will have to conform to those terms.
 Careful drafting of the instrument is therefore of great importance.